OpenTTD/OpenTTD/readme.txt

   Use "gmake".

 MorphOS:
   Use "make".
-Note that you need the MorphOS SDK and the powersdl.library SDK.
+Note that you need the MorphOS SDK, latest libnix updates (else C++ parts of OpenTTD will not build) and the powersdl.library SDK.
+Optionally libz and libpng developer files.

 OS/2:
   Open Watcom C/C++ 1.3 or later is required to build the OS/2 version.
 See the